theonly1me/sqlm8/README.md

 SQLM8 is a web application that allows users to execute SQL queries and visualize the results.
 Below are the details of the project:

+### Deployment

+The app is deployed on Vercel at https://sqlm8.vercel.app/
+NOTE: Pleas note, I am using free instances @vercel/postgres via a hobby account.
+The query performance may be slightly degraded depending on various factors (not always the case).

 ### Walkthrough Video

 [Watch the walkthrough video](https://www.loom.com/share/439864795bea41ad9d2141e51794858f?sid=4b7d44d2-5935-40da-bd3e-e385e79a566b) showcasing the implementation details and demonstrating how to execute queries in SQLM8.